ubclaunchpad/PromoPal-backend/backend/README.md

      ![image](https://user-images.githubusercontent.com/49849754/98633000-6f8fb700-22d5-11eb-8a02-9726213ebad4.png)
   3. Make note of the location you save these files to and click `Export to File`
      ![image](https://user-images.githubusercontent.com/49849754/98633026-79191f00-22d5-11eb-833b-da2372a51da8.png)
   4. Copy all the insert statements into `init_data.sql`.
 Make sure the insertion order is correct (users, promotions, discounts, savedPromotions).
 This is critical as new IDs are created each time.
      ![image](https://user-images.githubusercontent.com/49849754/98633056-8504e100-22d5-11eb-9b24-54af8d87f1b1.png)
   5. Delete the generated files.

 ## Connecting to Redis

-If you are interested in using a local Redis server, go to `CachingService.ts` and modify the host field in createClient to `localhost`. <br /> <br />
+If you are interested in using a local Redis server, go to `App.ts` and modify the host field in the createRedisClient function to `localhost`. <br /> <br />
-If you would like to connect to the Redis server associated with Docker, modify host to `redis-server`.
+If you would like to connect to the Redis server associated with Docker, modify the host to `redis-server`.